NbTiN Nanowire Resonators for Spin-Photon Coupling on Solid Neon: Spin-photon coupling and Loss Rate

 \section{Spin-photon coupling and Loss Rate}

 In this section, we estimate the spin-photon coupling strength, evaluate the loss rates of the spin state and the resonator, and discuss the feasibility of reaching the spin-photon strong coupling regime.
+For this purpose, we use the parameters of Resonator~1: an inductance of $L = 139\,\mathrm{nH}$, validated through experimental characterization (Appendix~\ref{K_in}) and the measured resonance frequency $f_\mathrm{r}=\omega_\mathrm{r}/2\pi=4.81$~GHz.
+The characteristic impedance of the resonator is then calculated as $Z_0=2f_\mathrm{r}L=1337~\Omega$.

-According to Ref.~\onlinecite{Samkharadze2016-xh}, the zero-point fluctuation (ZPF) of the rms voltage amplitude between two ends of the resonator can be calculated as:
+According to Ref.~\onlinecite{Samkharadze2016-xh}, the zero-point fluctuation (ZPF) of the rms voltage amplitude between the two ends of the resonator can be calculated as: